secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/youtube/index.html.md

     - The new host will now have the ability to livestream the call from Zoom
 1. Generally, for a livestream, it's helpful to have a separate person handling [promoting people to panelist](https://support.zoom.us/hc/en-us/articles/115004834466-Managing-Participants-in-Webinar).
 1. To improve accessibility, [enable live transcription](/handbook/tools-and-tips/zoom/#enable-captions-and-live-transcription).
-1. **Please don't include any confidential information in the description of your Youtube video since there is a bug that can cause [private video descriptions to propagate over to public ones](https://gitlab.com/gitlab-com/business-ops/team-member-enablement/issue-tracker/-/issues/809)**
+1. **Please don't include any confidential information in the description of your YouTube video since there is a bug that can cause [private video descriptions to propagate over to public ones](https://gitlab.com/gitlab-com/business-ops/team-member-enablement/issue-tracker/-/issues/809)**

 ### Livestream with Zoom